digitalocean/k8s-adoption-journey/README.md

 - Install 2 apps: Bookinfo, and wordpress.
 We will use the wordpress site as a blog post for BookInfo App.

 2/ Development
+- Use VS-code for local IDE.
+Install necessary VScode addons for development.
+Also add Snyk for scanning and static analysis.
 - Install tilt.
 Modify source code locally for a python file of the bookinfo app.
 Show both options where Tilt automatically updates via registry, vs. hot reload the container.
 - Install telepresence.
 Showcase how multiple developers can work on the same dev cluster.